halcy/Mastodon.py/docs/index.rst

 (generally, only one, not both, though specifying both is supported starting with Mastodon version 3.3.0) of them you can go through pages forwards and backwards.

-On Mastodon mainline, you can, pass datetime objects as IDs, since the IDs used are Snowflake IDs and dates can be approximately converted to those.
+On Mastodon mainline, you can, pass datetime objects as IDs when fetching posts, since the IDs used are Snowflake IDs and dates can be approximately converted to those.
 This is guaranteed to work on mainline Mastodon servers and very likely to work on all forks, but will **not** work on other servers implementing the API, like Pleroma, Misskey or Gotosocial.
 You should not use this if you want your application to be universally compatible.

 `limit` allows you to specify how many results you would like returned.
 Note that an instance may choose to return less results than you requested - by default, Mastodon